accumb3ns/gettingAndCleaningDataFinal/Codebook.md

     std(): Standard deviation
     ...."

 Impressive!
 In the final data set, variables take the form: variable.estimate...axis; for instance, "tBodyAcc.mean...X" is the mean of the time domain body acceleration signal in the x axis.
+Only mean and standard deviation estimates are retained per the instructions of the assignment.

 We also have a subject id variable (1-30), and an activity variable which can be one of the following to describe the activity performed at the time of measurement: